FTSE stalls, Carpetright and Debenhams put UK consumer in spotlight

 By Helen Reid

-LONDON, June 27 (Reuters) - Britain's FTSE inched lower on Tuesday, weighed down by losses among pharma stocks, while updates from Carpetright and Debenhams gave conflicting pictures of the health of British consumers as inflationary pressures start to bite.
+LONDON, June 27 (Reuters) - Stalling auto stocks and a weak travel and leisure sector weighed on Britain's FTSE, while updates from Carpetright and Debenhams gave conflicting pictures of the health of British consumers as inflationary pressures start to bite.

-The FTSE 100 ended down 0.2 percent, erasing almost all the previous session's gains, with the pharma sector taking most points off the blue chip index.
+The FTSE 100 was down 0.4 percent by 0820 GMT, erasing all the previous session's gains, with the top weights GKN, Marks & Spencer and TUI.

-A profit warning by German's Schaeffler, which sent its shares spiralling down 12 percent, weighed on British car parts supplier GKN, which fell 4 percent, topping losers on the FTSE.
+A profit warning by German's Schaeffler, which sent its shares spiralling down 12 percent, also weighed on British car parts supplier GKN, as carmakers across Europe slid 1.5 percent.

-"While we were braced for GKN to have a tougher second quarter after a strong first quarter, we suspect Schaeffler's mention of pricing pressure will still send a shiver down the spine of most observers," Jefferies analysts said.
+"While we were braced for GKN to have a tougher second quarter after a strong first quarter, we suspect Schaeffler's mention of pricing pressure will still send a shiver down the spine of most observers," say Jefferies analysts.

 They added, however, that they hesitated to make a direct read-across to GKN.